philipturner/molecular-renderer/README.md

 # Molecular Renderer

 Molecular Renderer is a minimal renderer for molecular nanotechnology.
 It does not have UI features like buttons and dropdowns; instead, the user codes the structures and trajectories to render.
-This design provides more flexibility and reduces the technical requirements to maintain the renderer.
-It enabled the development of several related projects.
+This design provides more flexibility and reduces the complexity to code a CAD program.

-Projects:
-- [Hardware Catalog](./Sources/HardwareCatalog/README.md) - catalog of code samples and archived experiments (25,000 LoC)
-- [HDL](https://github.com/philipturner/HDL) - domain-specific language and geometry compiler (8,000 LoC)
-- [MM4](https://github.com/philipturner/MM4) - molecular mechanics simulator (13,000 LoC)
-- [Molecular Renderer](./Sources/MolecularRenderer/README.md) - programmable renderer with real-time ray tracing (3,000 LoC)
-- [Rod Logic](https://github.com/philipturner/rod-logic) - compact, efficient, and manufacturable computing

 ## Overview